asus4/tf-lite-unity-sample/README.md

 ## Install TensorFlow Lite for Unity

-- Clone or Download this repository with examples
+- Clone this repository with examples
   - Need [Git-LFS](https://git-lfs.github.com/) to build for iOS
 - Or core library is available on [OpenUPM](https://openupm.com/packages/com.github.asus4.tflite/)

-## Update TensorFlow Lite
+## Build TensorFlow Lite libraries

 Pre-built libraries are included.
-If you want to use the latest TFLite,
+If you want to build the latest TFLite,

 1. Clone [TensorFlow library](https://github.com/tensorflow/tensorflow/)
 2. Run `./configure` in the TensorFlow library